 Refrigerants Impact on ESG and Sustainability Reporting

-HVAC/R activity is now going to need high-quality documentation to support sustainability and compliance obligations.
+HVAC/R activity is now going to need high-quality documentation to support environmental sustainability and compliance obligations.
 Modern refrigerant tracking software simplifies data collection while keeping every moving part in alignment.
 Your Business As Usual approach no longer provides you with Investor Quality Data.
-Refrigerant emissions account for more total impact than carbon emissions from domestic airline travel.
-It’s time to pay more attention.
+Refrigerant emissions account for more of an environmental footprint than carbon emissions from domestic airline travel.
+It’s time to pay more attention to corporate sustainability.

 Refrigerant management and tracking is the ultimate test of your team’s ability to communicate and collaborate.

 ES&G (or simply ESG) stands for Environmental Social and Corporate Governance, a set of metrics used to determine a corporation’s social credit score and answer sustainability audit questions.
 Investors are increasingly interested in knowing how a company scores on ESG and sustainability so that profits are balanced with impact.
 Because refrigerants have a significant impact on the environment (1 LB of refrigerant = 1 or more tons of carbon), corporations and governments must carefully report their refrigerant emissions and usage.
 More than 600 million LBS of refrigerant leak annually in the U.S., which is more than the CO2 emitted by all passenger aircraft travel in the U.S. in 2019—a really big number.

 Planned updates & the scope of the responsibility